Lance Allred: Early years

 Allred was born in Pinesdale, Montana, a fundamentalist Mormon polygamist commune.
 Allred's father is a high school history teacher.
 He is the grandson of Rulon C. Allred, a prophet of the Apostolic United Brethren, a fundamentalist polygamous sect.
 Rulon was born in Colonia Dublán, Chihuahua, Mexico, which allowed Allred to receive Mexican citizenship.

 Allred's family moved to Salt Lake City when he was seven.
 He started playing organized basketball in eighth grade, when he joined a team in the local LDS Church league.

 Allred's skills developed quickly.
-His height of nearly seven feet also contributed to his sporting skill.
-He was a star basketball player at East High School in Salt Lake City.
-During his senior year, he averaged 17.3 points, 9.8 rebounds, 3.4 assists, and 1.7 blocks per game, earning many prestigious honors for his performance.
+His height was nearly seven feet.
+He played basketball at East High School in Salt Lake City.
+During his senior year, he averaged 17.3 points, 9.8 rebounds, 3.4 assists, and 1.7 blocks per game, earning several honors for his performance.
 He was named 1999 Gatorade Player of the Year for the state of Utah, and earned First Team All-State selection in Class 4A by both The Salt Lake Tribune and the Deseret News.
-Also, Allred was ranked as the "Best in the West" at the center position by Pac-West Hoops, and was hailed as a Top 100 Recruit by CNN/Sports Illustrated.
-He was heavily recruited by many schools but ultimately decided to attend the University of Utah.
+Also, Allred was ranked as the "Best in the West" at the center position by Pac-West Hoops, and was listed as a Top 100 Recruit by CNN/Sports Illustrated.
+He was recruited by multiple schools and chose to attend the University of Utah.